wp-plugins/upi-crm-universal-crm-solution/readme.txt

 INTRODUCTION - WHAT IS UPICRM AND HOW DOES IT WORK?
 UpiCRM is the simplest, most elegant and easy to use CRM solution and lead management solution, designed for WordPress users.

+Mobile Device Integration:
+Use the "one-click" actions available in the UpiCRM mail notification in order to quickly assign leads to any of your team members or to change leads status.

 UpiCRM is designed to easily integrate with your WordPress website.
 It works in parallel with existing solutions you are currently using, such as existing contact forms (Contact Form7, Gravity Form, and any other contact forms you are currently using (future version – contact us), in order to collect and mange leads and customers from your website.

 UpiCRM method of operation is as follows: